Project Y: Trinity

 A pre-test explosion was conducted on 7 May 1945 to calibrate the instruments.
 A wooden test platform was erected 800 yd from Ground Zero and piled with 108 ST of TNT spiked with nuclear fission products in the form of an irradiated uranium slug from the Hanford Site, which was dissolved and poured into tubing inside the explosive.
 This explosion was observed by Oppenheimer and Groves's new deputy commander, Brigadier General Thomas Farrell.
 The pre-test produced data that proved vital for the Trinity test.

 For the actual test, the device, nicknamed "the gadget", was hoisted to the top of a 100 ft steel tower, as detonation at that height would give a better indication of how the weapon would behave when dropped from a bomber.
 Detonation in the air maximized the energy applied directly to the target, and generated less nuclear fallout.
 The gadget was assembled under the supervision of Norris Bradbury at the nearby McDonald Ranch House on 13 July, and precariously winched up the tower the following day.
 Observers included Bush, Chadwick, Conant, Farrell, Fermi, Groves, Lawrence, Oppenheimer and Tolman.

 At 05:30 on 16 July 1945 the gadget exploded with an energy equivalent of around 20 kilotons of TNT, leaving a crater of Trinitite (radioactive glass) in the desert 250 ft wide.
 The shock wave was felt over 100 mi away, and the mushroom cloud reached 7.5 mi in height.
 It was heard as far away as El Paso, Texas, so Groves issued a cover story about an ammunition magazine explosion at Alamogordo Field.
+William L. Laurence of The New York Times served as the Manhattan Project's press officer, helped put together the cover-story, including another press release in case of his own death.
+The media statement was issued by the Second Air Force.
+The media would later be invited to the site in September 1945 following the bombing of Hiroshima and Nagasaki.